 - Jag tänker inte göra det!
 [I am not gonna do that!]

 All your Swedish teachers stress that tänker cannot be followed by att.
-This is true, for the above example, when you are talking
+This is true, for the above example, when you are expressing your plans.

 The problem, as many of my more observant students have noticed, is that this is not entirely true.
 Tänker can in fact be followed by att.
 This is rarely recognised in textbooks, but I would describe it as a method to communicate that what you are talking about is still in the thought process.
 A sort of real-time streaming from your brain:

 - Jag tänker att det kanske inte är en jättebra idé.
 [I am thinking that this is maybe not a great idea.]

 - Jag tänker att man kanske skulle kunna be Berit om hjälp.
 [I am thinking that we could ask Berit for help.]

 Then, there is tycker and tror.

 Tror på is the easiest construction, very similar to the English believe in.
 You can believe in God, or Santa, angels, and whatever else: